K1 Management

 - Strengthening human capital and post-acquisition integration

-This method, applied consistently, enables K1 to accelerate the growth of its companies and bring them up to the standards of the world's leading software publishers, ultimately making them natural targets for strategic buyers or specialized software funds in the upper mid-market or large cap.A notable feature is that K1's sourcing machine is not only used to identify new platforms, but is also made available to portfolio companies.
-It enables them to quickly identify and execute ambitious external growth programs, drawing on K1's network and analytical capabilities.
+Applied consistently, this method enables K1 the growth of its portfolio companies and bring them up to the standards of the world’s leading software publishers, ultimately making them natural targets for strategic acquirers or specialized software funds in the upper mid-market or large-cap segments.Notably, K1 sourcing engine K1 only used to identify new platforms but is also made available to portfolio companies.
+It enables them to quickly identify and execute ambitious external growth programs, leveraging K1 network and analytical capabilities.

 An integrated functional organization, designed as a SaaS platform

-K1 has structured its organization in the same way as software publishers: each stage of the value chain—sourcing, execution, due diligence, and value creation—is handled by a dedicated team, integrated into a cross-functional and collaborative model.• The sourcing team, made up of specialized professionals, identifies
+K1 structured its organization along the lines of software companies: each stage of the value chain—sourcing, execution, due diligence, and value creation—is handled by a dedicated team, integrated into a cross-functional and collaborative model.• The sourcing team, composed of specialized professionals, identifies

 upstream opportunities outside the process.